gursmeep404/Mjolnir/Docs/Research.md

 ## What will I use?
-- Nmap for active scanning of ports, OS and services: It would be beneficial to use Nmap's large database for such detection.
+- Python-nmap /Nmap for active scanning of ports, OS and services: It would be beneficial to use Nmap's large database for such detection.
 - Scapy for stealth scanning: It can craft raw packets to bypass firewalls and IDS if required.